 For purposes of the recapture, the termination or expiration of an EZ's designation as an EZ will not be considered a disposal or cessation of qualified use.

 Section 210-B.3(f) provides different formulas to compute the amount of EZ-ITC required to be recaptured.

-1. For property depreciated under IRC section 167, the formula is:
+For property depreciated under IRC section 167, the formula is:

-months of unused life x original EZ-ITC months of useful life allowed
+months of unused life months of useful life